Zong Qinghou

-Zong Qinghou (Chinese:宗庆后; born 1945) is a Chinese billionaire businessman, and the founder, chairman and CEO of the Hangzhou Wahaha Group, China's leading beverage company.
+Zong Qinghou (宗庆后; 11 October 1945 – 25 February 2024) was a Chinese billionaire businessman, and the founder, chairman and CEO of the Hangzhou Wahaha Group, China's leading beverage company.
 As of March 2022, his net worth was estimated at US$8.7 billion.

 Biography

+Zong was born on 11 October 1945, into a poor family in Zhejiang, and he had little formal education.
+Because of the family's poverty, Zong had to drop out of middle school.
+Zong was part of the sent-down movement and worked in Zhoushan at a salt farm.
+In his spare time, Zong read and studied communist texts including The Collected Works of Mao Zedong and How the Steel was Tempered by Nikolai Ostrovsky.

-Zong is a native of Zhejiang, and had little formal education.
-After graduating from secondary school, Zong worked at the Zhoushan salt farm.
-He returned home in 1979 on the retirement of his mother, who was a school teacher.
+In 1979, Zong returned home upon the retirement of his mother, who was a school teacher.
 He eventually returned to Hangzhou, and only found menial work at a local school due to the low level of his education.
 In 1987, he targeted a minigrocery in a school in Shangcheng District, Hangzhou, selling milk.
 Zong headed the embryonic Wahaha business, which distributed fizzy soft drinks, ice and stationery.
 Together with two retired schoolteachers, he borrowed the sum of CNY 140,000, to start producing milk drinks for distribution.

-He obtained independence from an early government partner by stressing his links with Danone.
+Zong obtained independence from an early government partner by stressing his links with Danone.
 With his autocratic style and workaholic ethic, he built Wahaha into the largest beverage manufacturer in the People's Republic of China.

 The WHH joint venture entered into with Groupe Danone involved the inward investment of US$70 million in five joint venture companies in exchange for 51% Groupe Danone ownership in each company.
 The trademark agreement signed on 29 February 1996 gave the JVs the exclusive rights of production, distribution and sales of products under the Wahaha brand.
 Collaboration has grown into 39 joint venture entities by 2007.

 In 2007, the relationship turned sour.
-Danone had accused Wahaha of "secretly operating a set of parallel companies that mirrored the joint venture’s operations with virtually identical products and siphoned off as much as $100 million from the partnership."
+Danone had accused Wahaha of "secretly operating a set of parallel companies that mirrored the joint venture's operations with virtually identical products and siphoned off as much as $100 million from the partnership."
 Danone and Wahaha reached a settlement and dissolved their partnership.
-Zong resigned as Chairman of the joint ventures on 5 June 2007.
+Zong resigned as chairman of the joint ventures on 5 June 2007.

 Forbes named Zong as China's richest man in 2010.
 He was ranked as China's richest man in 2012 and second-richest in 2013, according to the China Rich List, published by Hurun Report.

-Personal
+Personal life

-Zong has served as a delegate to the Chinese National People's Congress since 2002.
-He was re-elected in 2007.
+Zong served as a delegate to the Chinese National People's Congress from 2002 to 2018.